fullPage.js Best Alternatives

 Cons:

-• Not designed with a snap scroll effect in mind.
+• It is not designed with a snap scroll effect in mind.

 • Lacks many of the specific use case needs for snap scrolling.